-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of 2023 consolidated financial statements.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of consolidated financial statements for the six-month period ended June 30, 2024.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.